ktrzeciaknubisa/test/test.md

 * file name of user's certificate

+For example:

     > jx package helloworld.js "HelloWorld" --native -sign "c:\mycert.pfx"

 This internally invokes the following command:

     > signtool sign /f "c:\mycert.pfx" HelloWorld.exe

 Signs the native package with provided certificate file.
 However this will not work if the certificate requires a password, because it needs to be specified explicitly.
 In this case you can use the next approach.

 * signtool's command line parameters:

+For example:

     > jx package helloworld.js "HelloWorld" --native -sign "/f 'c:\mycert.pfx' /p password"

 This internally invokes the following command:

     > signtool sign /f "c:\mycert.pfx" /p password HelloWorld.exe